raymond-selvik/fabric-chaincode-mqtt/README.md

 This solution consists of three subprojects:

 - **Chaincode:** The smart contract that runs on the ledger.
-It contains code for updating the Digital Twin of the Sensor.
+It contains code for updating the Digital Twin (World State) of the Sensor.
 - **Fabric Client:** A gateway between the the MQTT-broker and ledger.
 Receives sensor data from the broker and calls the smart contract for updating the values.
 - **Sensor:** A simulated sensor for publishing messages on the MQTT-broker.